Legal Impact for Chickens: Tyson Foods books and records demand (Delaware)

-A shareholder sued Tyson Foods in August 2025 for the release of records on worker safety, alleged child labor violations, and the lack of proper treatment of chickens on contract farms.
+A shareholder sued Tyson Foods in August 2025 for the release of records on worker safety, alleged child labor violations, and the treatment of chickens on contract farms.
 LIC provided three of the five attorneys representing the shareholder.
-According to LIC, shareholders are entitled to records from the company to investigate alleged wrongdoing, and it could demonstrate the situation is under control.
+According to LIC, shareholders are entitled to records from the company to investigate alleged wrongdoing.
+LIC also said that disclosure could show whether Tyson had the situation under control.

+Foster Farms suit (California)

+In May 2026, LIC directly filed a lawsuit against Foster Farms, alleging a history of animal abuse.
+In 2024, an undercover investigation by Animal Outlook revealed alleged animal cruelty and poor living conditions.
+Foster Farms released a statement following this to confirm individuals had intentionally violated their animal-welfare standards, terminated their contracts, and referred them to police.
+In the suit LIC alleges that this behavior continued regardless.
+Under California’s Corporations Code Section 10404, societies for the prevention of cruelty to animals such as LIC can file such complaints directly.

 Leadership

 President

 Alene Anello is the founder and president of LIC.
-She graduated from Harvard College in 2010 and later earned her law degree from Harvard Law School.
+She graduated from Harvard College in 2010 and later earned her J.D. degree from Harvard Law School.
 Before founding LIC, Anello worked for People for the Ethical Treatment of Animals (PETA), clerked for a federal judge, and held positions at the Animal Legal Defense Fund and the Good Food Institute.
-Drawing on this legal experience, she established LIC to, "defend the animals we treat more cruelly than any other".
+In 2023, she told Prospect that she established LIC to "defend the animals we treat more cruelly than any other".

 Anello has cited the deaths of her two cockatiel companions as a personal motivation for advocating on behalf of farmed birds and other animals.
 She has also identified the philosophy of effective altruism as an influence on her approach.